mrmitew/coucou_flutter/README.md

 *Note*: Broadcast requests currently are not supported, but the API is there.

+## Requirements
+* Min sdk for Android is API level 16.
+* Min iOS version is 8.0.

 ## TODO
 - Support for network service broadcasts
 - Acknowledge the domain parameter on the Android side for service discovery.
 This has to be implemented in the [coucou_android](https://github.com/mrmitew/coucou_android) project first.